 # Or regenerate certificates

-docker-machine regenerate-certs <machine-name>For tools like Traefik, Portainer, Watchtower, or Docker SDKs:
+docker-machine regenerate-certs <machine-name>For tools like Traefik, Portainer, Watchtower, or Docker SDKs, prefer API version negotiation, and fall back to pinning a version the daemon supports:

 Traefik: